-What are the signs & symptoms I should be
+What are the signs & symptoms I should be aware of?

-Are there any preventative measures I can take to
+Are there any preventative measures I can take to decrease my risk of cancer?

 PLEASE CONSULT YOUR HEALTH CARE PROVIDER IF YOU HAVE ANY CONCERNS ABOUT POSSIBLE SIGNS AND SYMPTOMS.